rlabrecque/Steamworks.NET/README.md

 * Launch your Unity project.
 It should copy steam_appid.txt (and steam_api.dll if your on windows) into the root of your project.
 * Close Unity and relaunch the project so that it loads the newly copied steam_appid.txt & steam_api.dll.

-##### Linux
-If you plan on shipping a Linux build (do it!) then you must edit `Plugins/Steamworks.NET/redist/linux/launchscript[64,universal]` and replace `REPLACEWITHYOURGAMENAME` with your games name.

-Your game must then be launched through the script (which will be copied to the output folder and renamed to your executables name automatically.)

 ##### Samples
 Check out these sample projects to get started:
 * [Steamworks.NET Example](https://github.com/rlabrecque/Steamworks.NET-Example)